Venues and Accessibility

 For more information, please contact the office at info@cimf.org.au.

 The National Gallery of Australia (NGA) is on King Edward Terrace.
 Parking is free on weekends in the main NGA car park.
 The NGA carpark is underground and accessible from Parkes Place off King Edward Terrace.
 On weekends free on street parking is also available off Bowen Drive.
-Due to the popularity of the current NGA exhibition Botticelli to Van Gogh please arrive in plenty time to allow for parking.
 Accessible parking is available in the NGA main car park.
 There is lift access to all floors in the NGA.
 In Fairfax Theatre there are three allocated wheelchair spaces.
-Accessible bathroom facilities are available next to the Fairfax Theatre.
+Accessible bathroom facilities are available next to the Fairfax Theatre. https://nga.gov.au/visit/

 Albert Hall is located on the corner of Commonwealth Avenue and Kaye Street, Yarralumla.
 There is on-street parking available in the surrounding streets.
 There is a drop off point outside the main entrance, but there are no allocated accessible parking spaces.
 Albert Hall is wheelchair accessible with a ramp available for entry to the building.
 There are accessible bathroom facilities available on the ground floor of the building.
 Please let us know if you require a wheelchair accessible seat.

-Larry Sitsky Recital Room is located in the School of Music building.
-The Big Band Room is located in the adjacent Peter Karmel Building.
+Larry Sitsky Recital Room is located on the ground level in the School of Music building.

 There is dedicated visitor parking on the premises between McCoy Circuit and Ellery Crescent (paid parking, up to three hours).
 There is also limited free parking surrounding the building on Liversidge Street.
 All areas of the NFSA are wheelchair accessible.
 Wheelchair access to the building is available from the south-facing entrance (Liversidge St).
 Bathrooms (with accessible facilities) are located in the main building.
-The event is across a number of performance spaces in the NFSA and participants are required to move between performance spaces.
-Standing is required during the performance in the courtyard.
+The event is in the Arc Cinema. https://www.nfsa.gov.au

 Access Canberra from anywhere in Australia